colelawrence/decipad/apps/docs/docs/formulas/formulas-for-tables.md

 ![lookup](./img/lookup0.png)
 ![lookup](./img/lookup2.png)

-* On the first parameter specify the table name.
+* In the first parameter specify the table name.
 In this example, the table `Expenses`.
-* On the second parameter specify a condition to match the table column.
+* In the second parameter specify a condition to match the table column.
 In this example, the row where `Expenses.Item` is equal to `"Rent"`.

 ### 2. Select a value from a row